HollyCreep/HollyCreep/README.md

 </h1>

 <p align='center'>
-  A Full Stack Web developer from Formiga - Brasil, with questionable musical tastes, an enthusiastic gamer e animals lover.
+  A Full Stack Web developer from Formiga - Brasil with questionable musical tastes, an enthusiastic gamer and an animal lover.
 </p>

 <p align='center'>